ARION

 Kate felt a catch in her throat and she could feel more moisture leaking into the fur beneath her eyes.
 Felicia and Eric were the first casualties of the mission, and they had never even made it to the new world.

 She looked down at her feline hands through the wire net covering her body; the room was still dark, but her new eyes were able to use the small amount of illumination from the room’s instrumentation to discern things somewhat.
-Her fingers seemed to be a little shorter than they had been originally, but also thicker for the retractable claws within them, and the fingers and palms of both hands were padded.
+Her fingers seemed to be a little shorter than they had been originally, but also thicker for a set of retractable claws within them, and the fingers and palms of both hands were padded.

 “Arion,” she said in a quiet voice after several minutes.
 “When can I see what I’ve become?
 You said that I am feline, but I can only tell so much looking at my hands in the dark – or should I call them paws?”